Most Common Medical Errors

 The most common medical errors include the following:

-Medication error – Getting the right medication is a critical part of any care plan.
+Medication error – Getting the proper medication is a critical part of any care plan.
 Medication mistakes occur because of transcribing errors, failure on the part of the health care professional to read carefully, or not asking the right questions about drug interactions.
 All patients need the right medication in the correct doses to have successful treatment.
 Medication errors may include giving too much medication or not enough medication.
 Providers should know when it’s appropriate to prescribe medication.
 They should also know how to evaluate the risks associated with giving or refusing a medication so that they can provide their patient with the best possible care.

 Wrong records/wrong patient – Carelessness can lead to reading the wrong records and giving treatment to the wrong patient.
-Too often, a failure to work deliberately and cautiously can lead to serious consequences for patients who don’t receive the treatment that they need because of a patient mix up.
+Too often, a failure to work deliberately and cautiously can lead to serious consequences for patients who don’t receive the treatment that they need because of a patient mix-up.

-Failure to instruct patient for self-care – When a patient leaves care, they need to know how to take care of their injuries and illnesses.
+Failure to instruct a patient for self-care – When a patient leaves medical care, they need to know how to take care of their injuries and illnesses.
 An essential part of medical care is instruction for self-care after leaving treatment.
 Not giving patients the information that they need to help themselves is a form of medical error.

 Discharging from care too quickly – One of the goals of in-hospital care is to minimize the risk of readmission.
 It’s vital to ensure that patients are fit to be discharged so that they don’t need to return to the hospital for the same course of treatment.

 Medication administration errors are a serious form of medical malpractice.
 There are several ways that medication administration errors can occur.
 For example, a nurse may misinterpret a doctor’s writing or an oral directive.
-The person who is responsible for administering the medication may simply deliver the wrong kind of medication or the wrong dose.
+The person responsible for administering the medication may simply deliver the wrong kind of medication or the wrong dose.

 Another way that an error may occur is because of a failure to identify or account for drug interactions.
 Medication administration errors can occur in many ways and cause serious harm to patients.
 Under these unfortunate circumstances, contacting your medical malpractice attorneys immediately is crucial.

 The most common error that involves health care professionals when working with a patient is a medication prescribing error.
 According to the National Institutes of Health, prescribing mistakes account for approximately 46% of medical errors when working on a patient.
 In addition, administration errors account for another 8-25% of medical errors.
 Medication prescribing errors are the most common medical error that healthcare professionals make when they’re working with a patient.

 Communication errors in health care are a form of medical malpractice.
-There are multiple parties involved in any kind of health care service.
+There are multiple parties involved in any kind of healthcare service.
 Being able to share information is critical to successful treatment.
 When communication errors occur in health care, treatment may be delayed, or a patient may receive the wrong treatment.
 A mistake in communication can amount to medical malpractice if a patient suffers harm because of an error.